-This Designed Skill Set is designed as an entry point for job opportunities that include multimedia development.
-In particular, this Designed Skill Set is for the person wanting to combine coding, digital images and animations using application software to build a Web site.
+Web Site Development (Skill Set) This Skill Set is designed as an entry point for job opportunities that include designing a functioning business web site.
+In particular, this Skill Set is for the person wanting to combine web development skills and business marketing skills to set up, organize and operate an online business.
 Students need to have strong basic computer skills.
-Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).